HydroPrime® (Stabilized Glycerol)

 1

-Glycerol Hyperhydration for Endurance — Meta-Analysis
+Glycerol Hyperhydration for Endurance — Evidence Synthesis

 Pooled across glycerol hyperhydration trials.

 Glycerol hyperhydration increased fluid retention (~+700 mL average), delayed urine production, and modestly improved endurance performance vs water alone, particularly in heat.
-CRITICAL HISTORICAL CONTEXT: glycerol was on the WADA Prohibited List (S5 Diuretics and Masking Agents) from 2010-2018 due to plasma volume expansion masking effects, BUT was REMOVED from the prohibited list in 2018.
+Critical historical context: glycerol was on the WADA Prohibited List (S5 Diuretics and Masking Agents) from 2010-2018 due to plasma volume expansion masking effects, but was removed from the prohibited list in 2018.
 As of current WADA Code, glycerol is permitted for athletes — but they should always verify current status.
 Useful for endurance athletes in hot conditions; less relevant for general fitness.

 Side effects and drug interactions